chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

     (f @webserver)))
 ```

-Compared to the [Maciej's article][1], you may notice 2 main differences in this
+Compared to [Maciej's article][1], you may notice 2 main differences in this
 example:

 1. It does not return a function that closes over the configuration, and it does